ngtom/PCubes-PADS2019/process_cubes/readme.md

 ### Data

+How is the data stored in the database?
 Have a look at the design specification document.
 It describes the data model.
 Additionally, have a look at the `import_xes` function in the `import_xes` module to see how the log is stored in the database.

-Currently, the most models are in the `models.py` of the `import_xes` app.
+Currently, the most models are defined in the `models.py` of the `import_xes` app.
 Slice and Dice objects should be in the `slice-dice` app.

 #### Events
-The attribute name of the events start with `trace:` if these are events of traces.
+Events are stored in the `events` collection.
+One document (or object) in this collection stores for each attribute a value.
+Each event has the attribute names as keys and the values as values.
+Attributes of traces start with 'trace:'.
+The ID of the corresponding trace is stored in `trace:_id`.

+#### Traces

+Traces are stored in the `traces` collection.
+Similar to events, each trace object has its attributes as keys and a value as value.
+Each trace stores the ID of its trace.
+The trace itself doesn't store which events belong to the trace.

 #### MongoDB